-Jaime Namminga is a lecturer in music, staff pianist and coordinator of the collaborative piano area at Susquehanna University.
-Namminga has been rehearsal pianist and coach for various opera and theatre productions, a choral and dance pianist at several universities, an adjudicator and pianist for concerto and composition competitions, and has performed on numerous recitals with noted performers such as Wesley Baldwin and Dennis AsKew.
+A passionate educator and performer, Dr. Jaime Namminga is an assistant professor of music at Susquehanna University, where she coordinates the collaborative piano area and teaches ear training and class piano.
+She holds a bachelor’s degree in piano performance from the University of Sioux Falls, South Dakota, a master’s degree in collaborative piano from the University of North Carolina School of the Arts, and a doctorate in collaborative piano from Arizona State University, where her major teachers included Allison Gagnon and Andrew Campbell.
+Namminga has been rehearsal pianist, coach, and vocal director for various opera and theatre productions, a choral and dance pianist at several universities, an adjudicator and pianist for concerto and composition competitions, and has performed on numerous recitals with noted performers such as Wesley Baldwin and Dennis AsKew.
 Indie Opera Podcast described her playing as “gorgeous and fantastic.”
 Namminga’s scholarship includes writings and presentations on various collaborative piano topics, including the pianistic enhancing of musical theatre and choral repertoire and rehearsing with a pianist.
-She has composed a number of children’s songs, including a recent musical on climate change, which premiered in August 2018.
-Namminga also developed and directed SU’s first annual summer Strings and Keyboard Institute in 2019.
-Namminga holds a Bachelor of Music in piano performance from the University of Sioux Falls, South Dakota, a Master of Music in collaborative piano from the University of North Carolina School of the Arts, and a Doctor of Musical Arts in collaborative piano from Arizona State University.
+She composes children’s songs and arranges hymns and musical theatre medleys.
+Namminga has been vocal director for SU’s fall musical and also developed and directed its first annual summer Strings and Keyboard Institute in 2019.
+She is a member of Pennsylvania Music Teachers Association (PMTA), Music Teachers National Association (MTNA), and the newly found International Collaborative Keyboard Arts Society (ICKAS).

 I am originally from a small town in southeast South Dakota, and both music and sports have always been competing parts of my life.
 A common weekend activity involved singing with my family, mom at the piano and dad on the accordian, but then also shooting hoops or throwing the softball around.
 Throughout high school, I was an all-state athlete in three sports and in college a six-time national qualifier in the triple jump.
 During my junior year of college, I realized that, as much as I enjoyed sports, that is what they were — an enjoyment.
 Music was my passion, and I could use my athleticism to enhance my musicianship.
 Playing for a school musical and church cantata at age nine were the first of many collaborative experiences that lead to realizing my joy and abilities for collaborative piano.